-The signal box was on the north side of the junction, just east of a level crossing.
+The original N1-type signal box was on the north side of the junction, just east of a level crossing.

 In 1957 British Railways opened, with the Alloa Marshalling Yard, a new curve allowing traffic to leave the yard and run south over the Alloa Bridge.
 This curve was originally double track, reduced to single as the yard was progressively cut back.

 The signal box was replaced for the new yard.
-The new box was on the south side of the junction.
-It also provided access to Weirs Pumps which had sidings off both lines which were located in the 'V' of the junction.
+The new box, a flat roofed brick and concrete design, was on the south side of the junction.
+It also provided access to Weirs Pumps which had sidings off both lines which were located in the ^V^ of the junction.

 The reversing spur, connection to the yard and line to the goods yard were all lifted around 1980.